Bara Brith (Welsh Tea Bread)

 It’s been very rewarding connecting with the Welsh side of my ancestry as our family has traveled through northern and southern Wales the past couple of years, experiencing the beauty of the striking landscapes, the culture, architecture and of course the food.
 We’ve been able to sample a delicious variety of Welsh cuisine including two of our favorite Welsh sweet treats, Welsh Cakes and Bara Brith.

 Bara brith is a traditional Welsh tea bread made with mixed dried fruits (usually raisins, sultanas and dried currants) that are commonly soaked in tea overnight, candied citrus peel and mixed spice.
+(And while not traditional, if you like the flavor you can also add some candied ginger.)
 Its name is Welsh for “speckled bread” (bara: bread, brith: speckled), a fitting name for a bread studded with plump raisins.
 Its date of origin is unknown but we know it’s been around since at least the 18th century and likely earlier and family recipes were handed down from generation to generation.
 Though traditionally eaten on St. David’s Day (the annual March 1st celebration of the patron saint of Wales) or Christmas Day, it is enjoyed throughout the whole year where it is served at tea time.
 Thick slices are generously buttered and enjoyed with a cup of tea.

 Interestingly bara brith is also popular in Argentina, in particular the Chubut province where a Welsh colony was established in the 19th century.
 The Welsh brought their traditions with them, including their famed tea cake.
 In Argentina it is known as torta negra or “black cake.”